Legacy Gate Tim Hortons - Lethbridge

 Online retail stores have become so advanced that they use artificial intelligence to target a consumer and tailor their online shopping experience based on their web history.
 All this is done in order to make the most likely scenario for a sale.

-With such resources invested online, brick & mortar stores require the same attention to detail in the design aspects of a retail store.
+With such resources invested online, retail stores require the same attention to detail in the design aspects of a retail store.

 Retail Store Design